architecture/network

 SpecMetadataAppendContext

-Append-a-spec metadata context for JSON-array metadata keys.
+Append-a-spec metadata context for JSON-array metadata keys, supplying model, key, and Conv or Pool spec.

 StandaloneGenerationContext

-Shared mutable state for standalone source generation.
+Shared mutable state assembled for one standalone network function source generation pass.

 StartIndicesBuildContext